 – didn’t see him go.

-Then, almost as if they’d choreographed it, as soon as Angel was gone Mrs. Summers look up – and saw her daughter’s friend.
+Then, almost as if they’d choreographed it, as soon as Angel was gone Mrs. Summers looked up – and saw her daughter’s friend.

 Xander jogged forward, right to the edge of the police tape.
-Mrs. Summers ran forward to meet him, and he ducked under the tape just in time to be caught up in a surprising hug, a quick, desperate cling and then she was shoving him back out at arms’ length, her hands still firmly on his shoulders.
+Mrs. Summers ran towards him, and he ducked under the tape just in time to be caught up in a surprising hug; a quick, desperate cling and then she was shoving him back out at arms’ length, her hands still firmly on his shoulders.

 “She’s fine,” Xander said, his own hands sliding down her arms, taking a gentle yet firm grip just by her elbows.
 “Buffy’s fine,” he repeated, a deliberate attempt to channel the Doctor at his most reassuring.
 “Right now she’s bringing her kids back to the high school, if she’s not there already.”